Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/questionomicon/questions.md

 * [ ] What about multithreading in Golang?
 * [ ] What about deep copy / shallow copy /immutability of objects in Golang?
 * [ ] What about asynhronous functions in Golang?
+* [ ] What about building a golang package containing only types definitions, and re-use the package into a golang app?
 <!--
 * [ ] cdcscsd
 * [x] cdcscsd